alejandrotoledoweb/alejandrotoledoweb/README.md

-## Alejandro Toledo - Full-Stack Developer
+## Alejandro Toledo - Full Stack Developer
 ### Hello there!

 My name is Alejandro.
-I am a Full-Stack Developer.
+I am a Full Stack Developer who graduated from Microverse.

-Available for hiring and willing to grow my career.
+I just finished my studies and I am willing to put my hand on new projects and grow my career as a developer.

 ### 💪 Current Goals:

-- 📘 Keep learning to master JavaScript, React&Redux, Ruby, and Ruby on Rails
+- 📘 Keep learning to master JavaScript, React & Redux, Ruby, and Ruby on Rails.
-- ✌️ Collaborate in new projects
+- ✌️ Collaborate on new projects.

 ### 📫 How to reach me: